Essential implications of similarities in non-Hermitian systems: Introduction

-In Section~\ref{sec:skew} we follow the same approach for pseudo-chiral symmetry and sublattice symmetry, where we find that in both cases the Hamiltonian exhibits self skew-similarity.
-This skew self-similarity is the origin of the spectral symmetry.
-We note that self skew-similarity behaves differently from pseudo-Hermiticity and chirality, because it does not relate the Hamiltonian to its adjoint, but instead is a property of the Hamiltonian itself.
+In Section~\ref{sec:skew} we follow the same approach for $\mathcal{CP}$-symmetry and sublattice symmetry, where we find that in both cases the Hamiltonian exhibits self skew-similarity.
+This self skew-similarity is the origin of the spectral symmetry.
+We note that self skew-similarity behaves differently from pseudo-Hermiticity and pseudo anti-Hermiticity, because it does not relate the Hamiltonian to its adjoint, but instead is a property of the Hamiltonian itself.
 This results in differences in the treatment of self skew-similarity.

 We provide a conclusion in Section~\ref{sec:conclusion}.